Storyyeller/polysubml-demo/README.md

 #### Match ordering

-Unlike in some languages, PolySubML requires match expressions to be *exhaustive*, meaning that any unhandled variants result in a compile time error (unless you include a wildcard match).
+PolySubML requires match expressions to be *exhaustive*, meaning that any unhandled variants result in a compile time error (unless you include a wildcard match).

 Furthermore, PolySubML **matches are order-independent and match exactly one level of tags** per match expression.
 For example, consider this code: